Karen Hadfield. Founder and Director

 Youssef Bouchedor.
 Founder and Director

-Youssef is a Berber born 17kms from Tissardmine in the Tafilalet region of Morocco.
+He is a Berber born 17kms from Tissardmine in the Tafilalet region of Morocco.
 His first 16 years were spent with his family living a traditional nomadic life, taking some 300 goats, sheep, camels and donkeys from sahara to sahara in search of good feeding ground.
 From the age of six he learned to lead the goats and sheep and then from the age of 12 he looked after the camels by both day and night, often alone.
 This early experience has given Youssef an incredible knowledge of the desert and the ways of the camel in particular and makes him today, if there is such a thing, a camel whisperer.
 In his sixteenth year, at the end of a very long drought, the family was forced to consider an alternative way of supporting themselves.
 As nomads, they had seen the rise in the number of strangers passing through the area and saw that there was an opportunity in making a living from tourism.
 There were no hotels nearby so they marked out a plot near the giant dune of Erg Chebbi and started to build a hotel which they still run today.
-Youssef’s 17 years experience with tourists as head chamelier (camel driver) means that today he speaks 8 languages, as well as his native tashlehiyt, he is fluent in Spanish, French, Italian, English and Arabic and has a good grasp of Japanese, Portuguese and German.